nbedos/cistern/README.md

 to listing the builds associated to git HEAD since it's almost always what I need.

 Another use case that I'd like to address is **monitoring pipelines from multiple providers in a single location**.
-Most CI providers have free plans for free software.
+Most CI providers have free plans for free software making it tempting to use several providers for redundancy or for testing on multiple platforms.
 Relying on multiple providers is made easier when all pipelines can be monitored with a single application.

 # Features
 * Display builds associated to git HEAD